 With this plan, there’s no monthly minimum, and no other fees apart from the monthly fee.
 Payment Depot will also provide a free chip card/magstripe Bluetooth card reader, the Swift B200.
 If you’d like to upgrade to an all-in-one reader with contactless support (the Swift B250), that’s a $25 cost.
 However, $25 for an all-in-one reader is a great price, and it’s certainly future proof.

 I’m going to be upfront here — 2.6% + $0.10 isn’t going to be the most competitive pricing for merchants with very small ticket sizes.
-If your typical transaction is under $10, this flat rate pricing from Payment Depot is going to be more competitive than interchange-plus pricing in many cases, but it won’t be as cost-efficient as a flat percentage-based transaction.
+If your typical transaction is under $10, this flat-rate pricing from Payment Depot is going to be more competitive than interchange-plus pricing in many cases.
+However, it won’t be as cost-efficient as a flat percentage-based transaction.

-Let’s take a minute to actually look at a couple of scenarios so you can see what a difference $0.10 can make for a merchant with a small transaction size.
+Let’s take a minute to look at a couple of scenarios, so you can see what a difference $0.10 can make for a merchant with small transaction sizes.
 We’re going to look at processing fees on Payment Depot’s low-volume plan, with a merchant doing $10,000/month in card transactions and an average transaction size of $15 versus a merchant doing the same volume but an average transaction size of $50.
 Then we’ll compare that to a flat 2.75% processing fee.

 Scenario 1: $10,000/monthly volume, $15 transaction size, 2.6% + $0.10 per transaction

 - Monthly Fee: $10